iasonrap/mlops31/reports/README.md

 > Answer:
 ![WANDB](figures/wandb.png)
 ![WANDB2](figures/wandb2.png)
 WANDB was used to keep track whenever there would be changed to the model, to see how it would impact our validation accuracy and therefore model versioning as well to keep an optimal model and tracking what has already been tried to no waste more time in it.
 WANDB fortunately has a great visualization of the different validation accuracies but also a great insight into the resources used for each of the models.
 We did not spend that long on making the visualizations pretty, but we have metrics regarding the model's train and validation data throughout the training epochs, to avoid issues such as overfitting.
+When saving the model as an artifact to wandb, we make sure to also log its f1 and accuracy using the sklearn.metric framework.
 While we did not do it, performing a parameter sweep could have been beneficial to increase the model accuracy - we did consider trying smaller models as well to increase inference speed.

 ### Question 15